 Baltimore, MD 21205

-Dr. Stacy Suskauer is a research scientist at the Kennedy Krieger Institute.
-She is director of Brain Injury Rehabilitation Programs at the Institute.
-She is also an assistant professor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.
+Dr. Stacy Suskauer is vice president of pediatric rehabilitation at Kennedy Krieger Institute, director for the Division of Pediatric Rehabilitation in the Department of Physical Medicine & Rehabilitation at Johns Hopkins Medicine and an associate professor of physical medicine & rehabilitation and pediatrics at the Johns Hopkins University School of Medicine.

 Dr. Suskauer attended Duke University in Durham, North Carolina for her undergraduate and medical education.
 She completed a combined residency program in pediatrics and physical medicine and rehabilitation at Cincinnati Children's Hospital Medical Center and the University of Cincinnati.
 She came to Kennedy Krieger Institute and Johns Hopkins for a pediatric rehabilitation research fellowship and subsequently joined the faculty of these institutions in 2007.